QTM 385 - Experimental Methods

 • The histogram is shaded according to whether the particular random assignment is permissible under a procedure that blocks on the binary covariate \(X\) (age, in our case)

-• After many simulations, we see that blocking rules out by design those assignments that are not perfectly balanced
+• After many simulations, we see that blocking rules out by design those assignments that are not well balanced

 Is there any disadvantage to blocking?